ryan-mcclue/unsw/comp3331/wk4/week4.md

 By distinguishing data streams, transport layer provides logical communication between different hosts Breaks and reassembles segments

+A duplicate packet from the sender will be dropped by the receiver in TCP

 NACk only better for data being sent often and with few errors

 Handling data from multiple sockets is multiplexing, which is performed by sender